BadrChoubai/docker-kubernetes-notes/Kubernetes/01-first-deployment/README.md

 ### Kubernetes in Action

-In this section, we'll explore two core capabilities of Kubernetes: its ability to automatically restart a failed container and its ability to scale deployments.
+In this section, we'll explore three core capabilities of Kubernetes: its ability to automatically restart a failed container, scale deployments, and update deployments seamlessly.

 #### Automatic Restarts